 With health care resources stretched to the limit…and pushed beyond capacity during the pandemic, Kansas has entrusted Advanced Practice Registered Nurses (APRNs) to help meet the increasing demand for quality health care.
 Yet, outdated Kansas laws prevent APRNs from practicing to the full extent of their education and training.
 We need your help to permanently lift these restrictions so that Kansas APRNs can continue to provide vital care and expand access to care in rural and underserved communities.

 With health care ranked in the nation’s bottom 20%, it’s time for action.
-Please support APRNs by urging Kansas lawmakers to vote YES on House Bill 2256 and Senate Bill 174.
+Please urge Governor Kelly to sign Senate Substitute for House Bill 2279.

 Kansas Health Care Facts

 - 102 of 105 counties in Kansas have a primary care health provider shortage

 - Ranked 42nd out of 50 for health care quality

 - Ranked 24th in the nation for access to health care

 View and share to learn more about APRNs and their cause.

 Working together to meet Kansas’ growing demand for health care.

 Throughout Kansas, APRNs play a critical role…from providing primary care services to delivering babies and expertly managing life-saving respiratory devices.
 Yet, even as half of the states have removed unnecessary restrictions on APRNs, Kansas APRNs are not allowed to perform these duties without entering an unnecessary and costly collaborative agreement with a physician.